tatyanade/Computational_Embroidery_Workshop_2023/README.md

 *This section is an in person live demonstration *

 ---
-# Wonderful Embroidery Artists!
+## Wonderful Embroidery Artists!

-## Examples of Computational and Experimental Embroidery
-Link to slide deck [here](https://docs.google.com/presentation/d/e/2PACX-1vRwse4TtG8VSkO8onIKhHigl0xn3PmlJVxeHjHBQ6iU5O0AwijhrTe6jEShGl6ci5QKUn556YA1CCbx/pub?start=false&loop=false&delayms=3000)

-## Huw Messi
+### Huw Messi
 "[Huw Messi] is an artist who produces work in the realm of experimental digital media and textiles". [(Huw Messi)](https://huwmessie.com/)

 Huw will be discussing creating animations through embroidery.

-## Lea Albaugh
+### Lea Albaugh
 "[Lea Albaugh] is a PhD student at the Carnegie Mellon University Human-Computer Interaction Institute, working with the Morphing Matter Lab and the DevLab, and informally with the Textiles Lab". [(Lea Albaugh)](http://lea.zone/)

 Lea will be discussing creative explorations with textiles machines.

-## Exploring Computational Embroidery through Embroidered Typography
-Link to slide deck [here](https://docs.google.com/presentation/d/e/2PACX-1vTgc-OyskjZIaIB5jNzxxukyqoVCDe2XmsWOVkLA8TZQuS8MAPX_eZnAIyRwa_gKI4ocLUE1fDItWiu/pub?start=false&loop=false&delayms=3000)

 ## Artists and Work
+Add a blurbie blurb here
+Link to slide deck [here](https://docs.google.com/presentation/d/e/2PACX-1vRwse4TtG8VSkO8onIKhHigl0xn3PmlJVxeHjHBQ6iU5O0AwijhrTe6jEShGl6ci5QKUn556YA1CCbx/pub?start=false&loop=false&delayms=3000)
 #### People!
 [Huw Messi](https://huwmessie.com/)